Download a free trial to find out which Altium software best suits your needs

 Display of 3D Model

-While in 3D mode, the component body can be moved within the X/Y plane by clicking on the body and dragging it.
+3D component bodies in Altium Designer can be moved within the X/Y plane by clicking on the body and dragging it.
 While dragging, it can be rotated using the Spacebar or flipped along the X or Y axes using the “X” or “Y” shortcut keys.

 Further edits can be made by double-clicking the body, to return to the 3D Body dialog.
 From there, you can change other aspects of the model, such as its color or its Standoff Height (i.e. the height above the board surface, where the model will sit).
 These edits can also be made while in 2D mode, but in some situations it can be helpful to have the immediate visual feedback within 3D mode.
 Editing the outline of the shape itself, on the other hand, should always be done in 2D mode.